deelsilcon/sicp_note/ch2_2/Note2_2.md

 #### 2.Stratified Design

 Stratified design pervades the engineering of complex systems.
-For example, in computer engineering, resistors and transistors are combined (and described using a language of analog circuits) to produce parts such as and-gates and or-gates, which form the primitives of a language for digital-circuit design.31 ese parts are combined to build processors, bus structures, and memory systems, which are in turn combined to form computers, using languages appropriate to computer architecture.
+For example, in computer engineering, resistors and transistors are combined (and described using a language of analog circuits) to produce parts such as and-gates and or-gates, which form the primitives of a language for digital-circuit design.
+These parts are combined to build processors, bus structures, and memory systems, which are in turn combined to form computers, using languages appropriate to computer architecture.
 Computers are combined to form distributed systems, using languages appropriate for describing network interconnections, and so on.